Flag dependency

 Overview and implementation details of flag dependency in Optimizely Feature Experimentation.

-Using flag dependency, you can control a user's exposure to certain feature flags based on whether they would be exposed to other "parent" flags.
-This lets you enforce dependencies between features, ensuring that users only see a particular feature if they qualify for another related feature.
+Using flag dependency, you can control a user's exposure to feature flags based on whether they would be exposed to other "parent" flags.
+For example, you can ensure users only see a particular feature if they qualify for another related feature.

 Usage note

-This approach complements Optimizely Feature Experimentation's powerful rules engine rather than replacing it.
-While you define dependencies at the flag level, the final user experience is controlled by the targeted delivery or experiment rules configured in both the parent and child flags.
-This method works seamlessly for both feature flag dependencies and experiment dependencies.
+This approach complements the rules engine rather than replacing it.
+While you define dependencies at the flag level, the final user experience is still controlled by the targeted delivery or experiment rules configured in both the parent and child flags.

 Traditional dependency